jakka351/FG-Falcon/README.md

 # [`Whiteford Tech`](mailto:whitefordtech@outlook.com)
+`There appears to be no trace of the man.
+A ghost.
+Like he never was around.
+He is still around, but my gut tells me that he is a fucking criminal who has pulled the wool over the eyes of innocent people and has created a great many potential victims.
+Time will tell.
+I will out him publicly if I find any proof of criminality....fucker...
+21/08/2026`

   -  `Ford Falcon BA-FGX and Territory SX-SZII Diagnostics and Module Programming Specialist. `
   -  `FPV Engine Calibrations`